 "He never should have told us," Brees says.

-When the time came to try to take down a large tackle wheel with perfect form, Brees, Daniels and quarterbacks coach Joe Lombardi made sure to be in the front row, where they could critique Hill savagely.
+When the time came to try to take down a large tackle wheel with perfect form, Brees, Daniel and quarterbacks coach Joe Lombardi made sure to be in the front row, where they could critique Hill savagely.

 "I'm out there doing these tackling drills wearing a red jersey," Hill said.
 "There were some laughs going around."